tylerransdell/onedoor/README.md

 # OneDoor 🚪 — Now with more doors and more devices.

+# OneDoor 🚪 — Built for the Seconds That Matter

 NVRs are great at recording, tracking, and reviewing events — even several at once.

 OneDoor is something completely different.

-OneDoor is built for the critical seconds that matter: the moment a guest arrives, a delivery needs direction, or a situation needs de‑escalation.
+OneDoor is built for the critical seconds where things actually happen: the moment a guest arrives, a delivery needs direction, or a situation needs de‑escalation.
 It delivers the fastest possible video, the fastest possible audio, and instant control of your entryway — all in a clean, real‑time interface.

-The v040 series is OneDoor's biggest expansion yet.
-It’s no longer SIP‑only.
+The v040+ series transformed OneDoor into a true multi‑door, multi‑device control surface.
+It’s up to **5× faster** than v037, supports **multiple audio modes**, and now includes **state‑aware actions** powerful enough to replace entire home‑automation dashboards.
+You may genuinely want to add an indoor camera or two just to play with it.

+SIP remains the best experience — full‑duplex, instant, and rock‑solid — but OneDoor is no longer SIP‑only.
 Any door, any camera, any device can now be part of the system.
-SIP remains the best experience, but OneDoor now supports multiple call modes and non‑SIP hardware, opening the door to an audience far beyond traditional intercom users.
+Preloaded streams, GOP caching, and primed WebRTC eliminate the 3‑second refresh penalty that plagues most doorbell apps.
+Even non‑SIP devices become fast, responsive, and actually usable.

-Tap a notification and you’re at your door in under a second, with instant WebRTC video and full‑duplex SIP audio when available.
-If the scene changes, your next step — another door, your NVR, or any external system — is always one button away.
-And now your next camera and action set is one swipe away.
+Tap a notification and you’re at your door in under a second.
+Swipe to another door instantly.
+Trigger actions, automations, relays, lights, alarms, or NVR jumps with zero hesitation.
+OneDoor is now both a tactical‑speed intercom and a real‑time automation console.

-It plays beautifully with NVRs, home automation systems, and professional SIP door stations — without forcing you to learn telecom internals.

-The result is a clean, ultra‑fast door application that works seamlessly with your NVR and automation stack — modern, reliable, and tuned for the moments where speed actually matters.

 ---